 Disclosure: This article may contain affiliate links, meaning I earn a small commission if you make a purchase.
 Affiliate links cost you nothing to use and help to keep my content free.
 It’s a win-win for us both!
 Read this disclaimer for more information.

 Ruined Spofforth Castle near Wetherby is one of North Yorkshire’s best-kept secrets and a real off-the-beaten-path treat.
 Hidden away in plain sight on a sleepy street in the quiet village of Spofforth, it would be very easy to miss out on this fascinating slice of English history.

 This guide shows you exactly how and where to find Spofforth Castle, plus how to get the most out of your visit.
-You’ll also discover the history of the castle and what you need to see when you visit, including a surprising connection to the Magna Carta, and all about the Spofforth Castle ghost!
+You’ll also discover the castle’s history and what you need to see when you visit, including a surprising connection to the Magna Carta and all about the Spofforth Castle ghost!